-COURSE LENGTH MAXIMUM TIME HOURS MAXIMUM TIME FRAME 1200 Cosmetology - Part Time 3-Day (21 hr. schedule) 58 Weeks 1500 Clock Hours 73 Weeks 1200 Cosmetology - Part Time 2-Day (20 hr. schedule) 60 Weeks 1500 Clock Hours 75 Weeks Barbering & Restricted Barber - Full Time 5-Day (35 hr. schedule) 26 Weeks 1125 Clock Hours 33 Weeks Barbering & Restricted Barber - Part Time 3-Day (21 hr. schedule) 43 Weeks 1125 Clock Hours 54 Weeks Barbering & Restricted Barber - Part Time 2-Day (20 hr. schedule) 45 Weeks 1125 Clock Hours 57 Weeks Nail Tech- Part Time 3-Day (21 hr. schedule) 9 Weeks 225 Clock Hours 11 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 125% of the scheduled contracted hours.
+COURSE LENGTH MAXIMUM TIME FRAME HOURS MAXIMUM TIME FRAME 1300 Cosmetology - Full Time 5-Day (35 hr. schedule) 38 Weeks 1625 hours 50 Weeks 1200 Cosmetology - Full Time 5-Day (35 hr. schedule) 46 Weeks 1500 hours 46 Weeks 1200 Cosmetology - Part Time 3-Day (21 hr. schedule) 58 Weeks 1500 hours 76 Weeks 1200 Cosmetology - Part Time 2-Day (20 hr. schedule) 60 Weeks 1500 hours 81 Weeks Barbering - Full Time 5-Day (35 hr. schedule) 26 Weeks 1125 hours 35 Weeks he maximum time frame calculation includes school published closures.
+Transfer students who need less than than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
 Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.